Jerry Falwell Library

 Library spaces include a variety of technologies to facilitate learning and productivity.
-Over 170 computers are available in the Dodak Technology Commons and throughout the building while copy/print/scan stations are available on every floor.
+Approximately 180 computers are available in the Dodak Technology Commons and throughout the building while copy/print/scan stations are available on every floor.
 The Active Learning Classroom as well as several group study rooms are equipped with telepresence technologies that facilitate interactive virtual learning.
 A Lecture Capture Space is available for faculty to record instructional materials while the Osborne Assistive Learning Technology Center houses a special collection of equipment and software specifically designed to assist those with audio or visual impairments.
-In addition, wireless Internet service is available throughout the facility for laptop and mobile devices, which can be charged in one of over 200 lockers with electrical and USB outlets.
+In addition, wireless Internet service is available throughout the facility for laptop and mobile devices, which can be charged in one of over 200 lockers with electrical and USB outlets, or by checking out a portable charger from the battery kiosk.
 A 22’ x 12.5’ interactive media wall featuring campus and international news, weather, university social media and events, student and faculty scholarship, and a video tour of the library is a focal point of the library atrium.

 Cobb, Michael; A.A.S., B.S., M.A.R., M.S.

 Title: Electronic Resources Librarian